wemakerspace/repair-kopitiam-training-and-equipment/short-circuit-limiter/README.md

 # short-circuit-limiter

 This short circuit limiter is to prevent short circuits from causing trips to the external MCB.
+I've written a [detailed blog post](http://yeokhengmeng.com/2017/07/repair-kopitiam-specialty-electrical-tools-part-2-short-circuit-limiter/) on this device.

 # How it works?
 (High-level)